Li Ziqi (vlogger)

-Li Ziqi (李子柒 (Lǐ Zǐqī); born 6 July 1990), is a Chinese video blogger, entrepreneur, and Internet celebrity.
+Li Ziqi (李子柒 (Lǐ Zǐqī); born 6 July 1990) is a Chinese video blogger, entrepreneur, and Internet celebrity.
 She is known for creating food and handicraft preparation videos in her hometown of rural Pingwu County, Mianyang, north-central Sichuan province, southwest China, often from basic ingredients and tools using traditional Chinese techniques.
 In February 2021, she received the Guinness World Record for "The most subscribers for a Chinese language channel on YouTube."

 Early life

 Li was born on 6 July 1990 in Sichuan, China, originally named "Li Jiajia" (李佳佳).
+Public knowledge of Li's private life is primarily based on her statements in social media and to mass media.

 She was orphaned at a very young age.
 In an interview with Goldthread, Li stated that she moved in with her grandparents after her stepmother mistreated her.
+She was raised in poverty.

+At 14 years old, Li began working as a restaurant waitress.
+Later, she learned how to DJ and worked in a night club in Mianyang.

+In 2012, her grandfather died.
+Li moved back to her home village to care for her grandmother who had become ill.